ni/nimi-python/docs/nidmm/class.rst

                 .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.

-            :type trigger_delay: float in seconds or datetime.timedelta
+            :type trigger_delay: float in seconds or hightime.timedelta

 configure_waveform_acquisition
 ------------------------------